 Clare Kersey, RICS Chartered Senior Surveyor

 ‘The experience I have as a mum of two re-entering the world of surveying has been refreshing.
 I qualified in 2002 and although there were plenty of female surveyors, I found there to be a negative attitude towards flexible working.
 Fast forward to 2016 when I joined GP Surveyors, having recently returned to the profession following a maternity career break, and the situation could not be more different.
-I was able to return to a profession I have worked and trained hard for, on terms which facilitate a good work/ life balance.
+I was able to return to a profession I have worked and trained hard for, on terms that facilitate a good work/ life balance.
 I am also able to do the morning school run, which was important to me.